The Basics: Overview

 This is also a time when some kids may start showing signs of depression or eating disorders.

-What are some of the physical changes my child will go through?
+What are some physical changes my child will go through?

 Many kids ages 11 to 14 are going through puberty.
 Puberty is when a child’s body develops into an adult’s body.